jankaltoun/lamstagram-workshop/Guide/Guide.md

 The only view ready for you is the root view, the `ContentView`.
 You can see it contains only one view `Text` with the message.
 In SwiftUI a view will be centered by default both horizontally and vertically unless specified differently.

 Remember that in SwiftUI the views are composable.
 Simply initialize your view inside another View and it will be displayed within it.
-The views that accept views always have a result builder closure as the last parameter.
+The views that accept views always have a result builder closure as their parameters.

 For example: